samtaggart/data_threefold_projects_friends/info/projects/gravity_group/gravity_group.md

 cities = ["Global"]

 [ecosystem]
-# can be chosen from: experiencecreator, experiencepartner, solutionprovider, farmer, systemintegrator
+# can be chosen from: experience, solution, farmer, infrastructure
-categories = ["experiencepartner"]
+categories = ["solution"]
 # can be chosen from: tftgranted (receiving TFT Grant)
 badges = []